 |PC3148||CA500||Creative Development for Broadcast and Interactive Media||6||32|

 |PC3148||CA600||Integrated Campaign Development||6||32|

 |PC3148||CA700||Copywriting for Integrated Advertising||6||21|

 Full Information on Course Components can be found here.

 Minimum 18 years

-You'll also be called in for an interview, either at the school or via Skype, where you can demonstrate you have the necessary pre-requisite skills outlined in the Entry Requirements.
+You'll also be called in for an interview, either at the school or via Skype, where you can demonstrate that you have the necessary pre-requisite skills outlined in the Entry Requirements.

-Study at the Media Design School in Auckland, and you can assure your family that you'll be staying in one of the safest and most live-able cities in the world.
+Study at Media Design School and you can assure your family that you'll be staying in one of the safest and most live-able cities in the world.
 Auckland is such a diverse city that, no matter where you're from, you'll find food and experiences here that remind you of home.

 This wonderful city has nature on its doorstep and, in the same amount of time it takes to fetch a latte, you could travel to spectacular countryside or beaches, all within a stone's throw from the Central Business District.

 If you're thinking about making New Zealand your home while you study for your world recognised qualification, you can find more information about making the transition to our beautiful country here.